dpriskorn/ItemSubjector/README.md

 ## Clone the repository
 `git clone https://github.com/dpriskorn/ItemSubjector.git && cd ItemSubjector`

-and run

-`pip install -r requirements.txt`

-to install all requirements.

 Then checkout the latest release.

 `git checkout v0.x` where x is the latest number on the release page.

+## Setup the environment

+Make a virtual environment and set it up using poetry.
+If you don't have poetry installed run:
+`$ pip install poetry`

+and then setup everying with

+`$ poetry install`

+to install all requirements in a virtual environment.

 ## PAWS
 *Note: PAWS is not ideal for batch jobs unless you